 A sense of threat, amplified and distorted

-Timothy Tangherlini is a folklorist in the Department of Scandinavian Studies at Berkeley, his work has explored how people use stories to organize communities and how “cultural ideology” is transmitted.
+Timothy Tangherlini is a folklorist in the Department of Scandinavian Studies at Berkeley, and his work has explored how people use stories to organize communities and how “cultural ideology” is transmitted.
 Today, he is working with colleagues to use advanced computational technology to discern conspiracy theories that are emerging through social media.

 Fox News and other media with a strong right-wing slant have transformed the political landscape in the 21st century, and Tangherlini said the emergence of smart phones and social media in the past 15 years have allowed conservative ideology to travel farther and penetrate deeper, with less regulation.